 I am currently in Bali, Indonesia.
 In order to make sure I can enjoy my travels, I need to stay healthy.
 For the last few months, I have been struggling with my health due to IBS.
-So staying healthy for me is easier said than done, especially when traveling in Asia.
-The long flight, the food, water, and the heat are some of the things you need to take into consideration when trying to maintain your health.
+So staying healthy for me is easier than done, especially when traveling in Asia.
+The long flight, the food, water, and the heat are when you try to maintain your health.

-In this post, I will show you what I do to stay healthy during my travels so that hopefully you can do the same.
+In this post, I will show you what I hope to do during my travels so that you can hopefully do the same.

 MOST IMPORTANT: STAY HYDRATED

 My number one tip is to bring a reusable water bottle.
 Leave it empty when you leave home and only fill it up once you have passed customs.
 I still had about 2 sips of water left in the bottle, thinking it was no big deal, but the bottle must be completely empty when going through the x-ray machine.

 TOP TIP: make sure your bottle is empty when going through customs.

 During the flight make sure you drink lots of water.
 We all know how dehydrating flights are, so in order to stay in the best health, drink lots of water during your flight.

 Then whilst doing sightseeing, make sure to also bring the bottle and keep topping it up.
 Now, since I am in Indonesia, it is recommended that I do not drink tap water since its quality is questionable.
 So, I buy bottles of water in a shop across the road from the hotel and use those to top up my bottle.